 I am a cultural critic and theorist specializing in interdisciplinary and feminist contributions to the fields of Middle Eastern Studies and Film and Media Studies.
-I have published four books on Iranian Cinema, the history of reform, revolution and the uses of social media in protest.
-My new book "#iranelection: Hashtag Solidarity and the Transformation of Online Life" (Stanford University Press, 2015) is about one such social media mobilization. "#iranelection" follows the protest movement around Iran's fraudulent presidential election in 2009 to investigate how emerging social media platforms developed as a result of the international solidarity around the hashtag.
+I have published five books on Iranian Cinema, the history of reform, revolution and the uses of various media in protest.
+My book "#iranelection: Hashtag Solidarity and the Transformation of Online Life" (Stanford University Press, 2015) is about one such social media mobilization. "#iranelection" follows the protest movement around Iran's fraudulent presidential election in 2009 to investigate how emerging social media platforms developed as a result of the international solidarity around the hashtag.
 Just as the world turned to social media platforms to understand the events on the ground, social media platforms adapted and developed to accommodate global activism. "#iranelection" reveals the new online ecology of social protest and offers a prehistory, of sorts, to the uses of hashtags and trending topics, of selfies and avatar activism, citizen journalism and YouTube mashups.

 Fluent: English, Farsi (Modern Persian), Norwegian Bokmål and Nynorsk

 Proficient: French, German, Arabic (Classical and Modern), Spanish

 The Day I Became a Woman .
 Consultant.
 (2003)

 Held at the University of North Carolina at Chapel Hill.

 Anime film festival.
 Consultant.
 (2002)